 Angiomyxomas are a rare type of soft tissue tumour (lump).
-They are not thought of as cancer because they usually grow quite slowly.
-They don't usually spread to other parts of the body.
+They are not thought of as cancer because they usually grow quite slowly and they don't usually spread to other parts of the body.

 What it is